-Recently, GCSE grades have changed from letters A\-G to numbers 9 -1 with 9 being the highest grade.
+Recently, GCSE grades have changed from letters A-G to numbers 9 -1 with 9 being the highest grade.
 Each subject has given details of this on their page.
 The table on this page shows the equivalent in terms of the standard of work required to achieve the new numbered grades.
 Grade 4 is a pass and grade 5 will be considered a good pass and is the age related expectation.
-This means that GCSEs are becoming more challenging.